IvanPsy/cyber/_posts/2020-09-04-my-filename.md

 ## Adding featured image in post

-For 'img:' variable, keep the image inside images folder and just provide the name with extension (jpg, png etc..).
+For 'img:' variable in metadata, keep the image inside images folder and just provide the name with extension (jpg, png etc..).
 For example

+		img: Digital-Parenting-Tips-Wrong-Practices.png

-img: Digital-Parenting-Tips-Wrong-Practices.png - this is case sensitive.
-So 'something.png' is different from 'something.PNG' and 'Something.png' .
-Make sure you enter the proper extension as well.
+This is case sensitive.
+So ``something.png`` is different from ``something.PNG`` and ``Something.png``.

 ## Inserting Link
 			[Text](path to the link)